nsidc/glims-db-refactor/README.md

 the design of the GLIMS Glacier Database and better align it with actual modern use.

+The main changes to the GLIMS Glacier Database will be:

+    * Nunataks will be represented as holes in the boundary polygon;
+    * Formerly 3-D polygons ("POLYGON Z") will be 2-D ("POLYGON")

 ## Level of Support

 If you discover any problems or bugs, please submit an Issue.
 If you would